reorx/obsidian-paste-image-rename/README.md

 # Obsidian paste image rename

+> :loudspeaker: Starting from 1.4.0, Paste image rename becomes a general-purpose renaming plugin
+> that can handle all attachments added to the vault.

 This plugin is inspired by Zettlr, Zettlr shows a prompt that allows the user to rename the image, this is a great help if you want your images to be named and organized clearly.

 <details>